Updated on April 26, 2023

 Real Estate Properties

-You should have an updated list of the addresses and locations of any real property that you own, including any vacation and/or commercial properties, timeshares, and/or lots.
-Your documentation should include:
+You should have an updated list of the addresses and locations of any real property that you own, including any vacation and commercial properties, timeshares, and lots.
+Be sure to include the following documentation:

 All deeds of trust